wolfgang/history-search/README.md

 For ultimate fun, you can bind a hotkey to the command, for example with ```bind -x '"\C-h": hs'```.

 The tool was tested on macOS.
-It will probably work in Linux, and most likely not in Windows.
+It will probably work in Linux.
+Windows is not supported.